 - No fishing from the hours of sunset to sunrise

 - The use of aquatic bait is strictly prohibited.
 This includes minnows, leeches, crayfish, etc.

 - Fishing is not permitted within 150 feet of boat ramps and boat docks.

 - The cleaning of fish is allowed only at the fish cleaning station.
 All fish and/or fish entrails must be placed in proper trash receptacles.

 - Day passes for vehicles will be sold from 7:30am to 8:00pm May 1st through September 30th; October 1st through April 30th, 7:30am to one hour before sunset.

 - Self Service Station open Oct 1-April 30.
 A Standley Lake Parks Pass is required for ALL vehicles entering Standley Lake.

-- Only Standley Lake Full Season, Camping, Annual Day, Senior/Handicap and Sail/Fish permit holders will be let into the park after 8:00pm.
-No one may enter the park after 10:30pm without prior authorization.
+- Only Standley Lake permit holders and those with camping reservations will be let into the park after 8:00pm.
+No one may enter the park after 10:00pm without prior authorization.

 - No shoreline parking.
 Vehicles must be parked in designated areas only.